dodabyte/DodaLock/README.md

 ## Video

-_Coming soon._

-A video with instructions for use is on my YouTube channel at this link.
+A video with instructions for using the plugin is on my YouTube channel at this [link](https://youtu.be/pOgOVg9vnRY).

 If you have made a video about my plugin, then I ask you to send it to me.